tmieno2/r.spatial.workshop.datasets/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The `r.spatial.workshop.datasets` package is a data pacakge.
+The `r.spatial.workshop.datasets` package is a data package.
 Its datasets are mostly used internally in the lecture slides in the [R-as-GIS-workshop](https://github.com/tmieno2/R-as-GIS-workshop) repository.